Bill and Account Collectors Staffing Agency

-The Bill and Account Collection Specialists is responsible for locating and notifying customers of negligent accounts by mail or telephone to solicit payment.
+The Bill and Account Collection Specialists are responsible for locating and notifying customers of negligent accounts by mail or telephone to solicit payment.
 They are responsible for receiving payments and posting the amount to the customer account.
-In addition, when customers fail to respond, they prepare a statement to the credit department.
+In addition, when customers fail to respond, they prepare a statement for the credit department.

-- Records information about financial status of customers and status of collection efforts.
+- Records information about the financial status of customers and the status of collection efforts.

 - Locates and notifies customers of delinquent accounts by mail, telephone, or personal visits to solicit payment.